15 Steps to Build a Strong Relationship With Your Spouse

-To be able to do that, we’ve got to lay the right foundation and practically work on building a strong and healthy relationship since the start.
-If your relationship has a strong foundation, harsh weathers of life and strong winds of time won’t bring it down.
+To be able to do that, we’ve got to lay the right foundation and practically work on building a strong and healthy relationship from the start.
+If your relationship has a strong foundation, harsh weather of life and strong winds of time won’t bring it down.

 (By the way, this is going to be a good ‘ol long beefy guide like my other guide on toxic relationships.
 So get a cup of coffee [or tea if you’re a tea person], and let’s dive deep into this.)

 It’s common for people who have just begun their relationship to think that they don’t need to work on their relationship because everything is going so great right now.

 Don’t let those overwhelming emotions of love and attraction fool you into thinking that everything will be perfect down the road since there’s great love and passion between the two of you.